 The Delta cache accelerates data reads by creating copies of remote files in nodes’ local storage using a fast intermediate data format.
 The data is cached automatically whenever a file has to be fetched from a remote location.
 Successive reads of the same data are then performed locally, which results in significantly improved reading speed.

-The Delta cache supports reading Parquet files in DBFS, Amazon S3, HDFS, Azure Blob storage, Azure Data Lake Storage Gen1, and Azure Data Lake Storage Gen2 (on Databricks Runtime 5.1 and above).
+The Delta cache supports reading Parquet files in DBFS, Amazon S3, HDFS, Azure Blob storage, Azure Data Lake Storage Gen1, and Azure Data Lake Storage Gen2.
 It does not support other storage formats such as CSV, JSON, and ORC.

 The Delta cache works for all Parquet files and is not limited to Delta Lake format files.